 A unique thing about the Omkareshwar Jyotirlinga temple is that the main Shivalinga is not below the Shikara, it is on the side.
-I guess the temple may have been built later, and incline of the hill may not have allowed Shikhara over the Shivalinga.
+I guess the temple may have been built later, and the incline of the hill may not have allowed Shikhara over the Shivalinga.
 I could not gather any other reason for this.
 If you know, please do let me know.

-Inside you see open corridor surrounded by pillared corridors like a typical North Indian Haveli.
-At one end is the simple yet colorful Durbar hall.
+Inside you see an open corridor surrounded by pillared corridors like a typical North Indian Haveli.
+At one end is the simple yet colorful Durbar Hall.
 There is a beautiful round ceiling with remains of glasswork on it.
 However, the best part of this hall is the view from its Jharokhas or overhanging windows.
-You see the top view of Omkareshwar temple – in fact, this is when I realized how big the temple is.
+You see the top view of the temple – in fact, this is when I realized how big the temple is.
 The Narmada flowing between the deep gorge it has created for itself with colorful boats plying between its two shores is a lovely scene to sit and admire.

 The palace belongs to the Holkars.

 A 16 km Parikrama or circumambulation path goes around this island.
 This is a common feature in most pilgrim places in India.
 Pilgrims do not just visit a temple but they go around the holy Kshetra or the holy region.
 This Kshetra is usually full of temples, and ashrams and may pass through villages.